 boomed.
 National and international flights became

-The current main
+growing popularity.
+The main

-runways added to facilitate landing the new jet
+runways added to facilitate landing new jet

-A number of private hangers and aviation
+aircraft.
+Dozens of private hangers and aviation

-facilities were also constructed, mostly along the west
+facilities were also added along the west

 side of the airport.